kawa89/xkcd_comics_viewer/README.md

 .json)).
 As you can see, this is not a typical paginated API, so my approach is a bit different then the usual one, when you load 10 next items when you scroll close to the end of the list.

-The HomeScreen contains a MobX ComicStore, that loads the latest comic via the GetLatestComic use case.
+The HomeScreen contains a MobX [ComicStore](https://github.com/kawa89/xkcd_comics_viewer/blob/dev/lib/domain/store/comic_store.dart), that loads the latest comic via the [GetLatestComic](https://github.com/kawa89/xkcd_comics_viewer/blob/dev/lib/domain/use_cases/get_latest_comic.dart) use case.
 If the response is successful, a lazy list of comics is created, by using a `ListView.builder` approach.
-Each item in that list (comic tile) has its own independent ComicStore, that tries to load the comic information.
+Each item in that list ([ComicTile](https://github.com/kawa89/xkcd_comics_viewer/blob/dev/lib/presentation/screens/home/widgets/comic_tile.dart)) has its own independent [ComicStore](https://github.com/kawa89/xkcd_comics_viewer/blob/dev/lib/domain/store/comic_store.dart), that tries to load the comic information.
-If that response is successful, that single comic is presented to the user with it's title and ID.
+If that response is successful, that single comic is presented to the user with its title and ID.

-Error cases that are supported:
+## Error cases that are supported:
 | Error case  | UX solution |
 |---|---|
 | error while opening the app (AKA downloading the latest comic in HomeScreen)  |  Retry button |